Register Now: 2015 High Rock Challenge – Voted 2014 Readers’ Choice “Best Running Event” by the SI ADVANCE readers

 The High Rock Challenge Adventure Race is held in memory of NYPD Officer John Kelly.
 Two-member teams must run together at all times and compete in mystery mystery events, which are located throughout the approximately 10-K (and no longer than 13-K) course.
 Mystery events are cleverly designed and encourage teamwork as well as mental and physical acumen.
 Events are not revealed until race day when you’re on the course.
 Proceeds from the High Rock Challenge help support Greenbelt trail maintenance and environmental education programs.

 8:00 AM staggered start; various start times will be assigned when you register.
-Several of the early morning heats have been filled for 2013.
 You can select a start time when you register on-line.

 What to Bring: